Picture not described

 Business account

 Both Chase and Starling only offer the one personal current account which has no monthly maintenance fee.
-You can have two Starling GBP current accounts, while Chase lets you have up to 20 accounts open at once with a maximum of 10 saver accounts.
+With Chase you can have up to 20 accounts open at once and a maximum of 10 saver accounts.

 • Winner: Starling, for offering a wider range of accounts.